rmrk-team/evm/docs/RMRK/extension/RMRKRoyalties.md

 error RMRKRoyaltiesTooHigh()
 ```

-Attempting to set the royalties to a value higher than 100% (10000 in base points)
+Attempting to set the royalties to a value higher than 100% (10000 in basis points)